pgpointcloud/pointcloud/README.md

 #### Running `pdal pipeline` ####

-PDAL includes a `command linen program <http://www.pointcloud.org/apps.html>`_ that allows both simple format translations and more complex "pipelines" of transformation.
+PDAL includes a [command line program](http://www.pointcloud.org/apps.html) that allows both simple format translations and more complex "pipelines" of transformation.
 The `pdal translate` does simple format transformations.
 In order to load data into Pointcloud we use a "PDAL pipeline", by calling `pdal pipeline`.
 A pipeline combines a format reader, and format writer, with filters that can alter or group the points together.

 PDAL pipelines are XML files, which nest together readers, filters, and writers into a processing chain that will be applied to the LIDAR data.